We already discussed that releasing a tool as open-source does not guarantee that people will start contributing. In fact, far from it.

 We (myself, Javier and Valerio) have checked how many times each of the 7.388.726 (public) projects in GitHub (as of today, only projects created after January 2012) has been forked using GitHub Archive to get the data.
 As mentioned above, under the pull-based development method, forking is a necessary step for contributing to a project (but doesn’t mean that every fork ends up in a contribution).
-There are other ways to contribute to GitHub project without forking it but this is by far the most common method so we will focus on this one and ignore the rest (yes, I can hear you yelling: Threat to validity!!!)
+There are other ways to contribute to GitHub project without forking it but this is by far the most common method so we will focus on this one and ignore the rest (yes, I can hear you yelling: Threat to validity!!! and yes, there are many other ways to support your favourite open source projects)

 The first one shows the quickly decreasing number of projects as soon as we start increasing the number of forks.